bartol/bartol.dev/memory/rename-files-with-editor.md

-# Rename files with Vim
+# Rename files with editor

 You will first have to install [moreutils](https://joeyh.name/code/moreutils/).
-After that you can run command:

 	$ vidir

-It will open files in current in vim.
-You can then edit them as you like.

 If you want to rename only specific file type: